 If you are tax resident in the UK you will have to pay tax here on the income you receive from UK sources.
-If you are UK domiciled you will also have to pay UK tax on your worldwide income.
-IF you are resident but not domiciled in the UK you will only have to pay tax on any non UK income if you actually bring the money into the UK- this is called the remittance basis.
+If you are UK domiciled you will also have to pay UK tax on your worldwide income.If you are resident but not domiciled in the UK you can choose to claim the remittance basis.
+With this claim, any non UK income is only taxable in the UK if you actually bring the money into the UK.
 There are conditions attached to using the remittance basis- see below.

 Domicile has a greater degree of permanence than residence.
 When you are born you take the domicile of your father, or if your parents were not married then you take the domicile of your mother.
 You continue to have this domicile status unless you change it.
 If your parents domicile changes while you are a dependent child, then your domicile changes too.
 If, after the age of 16 you permanently settle in a new country you can adopt that country’s domicile.

 Disclaimer: This note does not contain a full statement of the law and it does not constitute legal advice.
-Please seek legal advice if you have any questions about the information set out above.
+Please contact us if you have any questions about the information set out above.